 What’s The Purpose?

 The intention of MEES is to help improve the energy efficiency of the UK’s building stock which are among the oldest and most inefficient in Europe and meet future deadlines for reduced carbon targets.
-The owners of property that score F & G on an EPC will need to implement the recommendations from their survey report to get the improved score that will allow them to legally agree a new lease with a tenant, this will on average cost more for commercial owners than residential owners.
+The owners of property that score F & G on an EPC will need to implement the recommendations from their survey report.
+This will get them the improved score that will allow them to legally agree a new lease with a tenant.
+On average, this will cost more for commercial owners than residential owners.
 From April 2023 the law will extend to all existing lease agreements regardless of whether it has been advertised for lease/rent.
 There are however some exemptions from MEES such as listed buildings, leases under 6 months and unique situations where a property’s value could decrease by 5% or more if recommended improvements were added.

 What’s the Penalty?

 It is estimated that approx. 20% of commercial properties are currently in the F & G bracket and in need of improvement.
+EPC London or EPC Glasgow can tell you your current rating.
 In their current status the potential for decreasing valuations and requested rent reviews are very real for those who own the least energy efficient property and investment is needed otherwise the penalties for failure to address the problem could be upwards of £150,000 per occasion.

 Getting an approved and professional assessor to conduct a commercial EPC or residential EPC survey to ascertain the accurate EPC score for a building is important to make sure landlords aren’t penalised unfairly through a poor survey.
 The costs involved in getting the improvements, which are unique to each property type and listed on the EPC, can range from the low price scale of replacing all lighting with low energy bulbs or introducing a heating control to high end of wholesale heating system changes and retrofitted renewables.